vineetk1/interact-keras-model/README.md

 ### Load
 Use the "load" command to load a keras model.
 ```
->>load /home/vin/deepLearningProject/deepLearningModel.h5
+load ~/deepLearningProject/deepLearningModel.h5
 ```
 ### Model
-Use the "model" command to display the summary, configuration, and weights of the model.
+Use the "model" command to display information about the model.
+This information includes the summary, configuration, and weights of the model.
+The output will be sent to the standard-output, unless specified to be redirected to a file.
 Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>!touch myFile
 >>model -s -c -w -of myFile